 Company-owned stock and stock options are assets that may generate significant wealth.
-They may also pose the largest risk to future financial security.
-This risk reward tradeoff is inherent to investing and is heightened as one’s concentrated stock position increases.
+They may also pose one of the largest risk to future financial security.
+This risk reward tradeoff is inherent to investing and yet it can be heightened as one’s concentrated stock position increases.

-In truth, the value of a concentrated position may fluctuate wildly.
+In truth, the value of a concentrated equity position may fluctuate wildly.
 It is this balance of risk and reward that makes the management of a concentrated position so difficult.
-For example, how does one plan for a specific goal, such as retirement, when so much of their assets are at risk?
+For example, how does one plan for a specific goal, such as retirement, when so much of their assets can be at risk?

 Once again, it is the same fluctuation that can lead to wealth generation beyond what one needs.

 On the practical side, as one begins to accumulate shares in company stock, they may want to ask themselves the following questions: Should I continue to accumulate as many shares as possible, throwing caution to the wind and ignoring conventional wisdom that says not to have all my eggs in one basket?
-Or does it make sense to diversify early and often, quite possibly missing out on the next Apple or Amazon?
+Or does it make sense to diversify early and often, quite possibly missing out on the next hot stock?

 While hindsight would certainly make answering these questions easy, we live in a world of investing uncertainty.
-Contrary to popular belief, we don’t know what is going to happen next.
-Therefore, it is critical that the owner of a concentrated equity position understand the risk and reward tradeoff and the strategies available to monetize their concentrated position when they are ready.
+Contrary to what you might see and hear on TV from so-called experts, we don’t know what is going to happen next.
+Therefore, it is critical that the owner of a concentrated equity position understand the risk and reward tradeoff as well as the strategies available to them to monetize their position when they are ready.

 Below, I’ll look at several ideas for those looking to help eliminate, mitigate, or transfer the risk of their concentrated equity.